School of Social and Political Science

 Research proposal/s

-We recommend you follow the guidance on writing research proposals.
-You may apply for both Option 1 (Meinck) and Option 2 (Kirkwood) projects and you must upload a separate research proposal for each, indicating in the proposal which option is your preference.
-These research proposals should be up to 1,000 words with the heading, 'Macqueen Scholarship Application' and must outline how you would pursue the chosen option as a doctoral student.
-You must note the project option and supervisor it relates to on your proposal.
+Important: you may only apply for one of the projects, not both, and you must upload a separate research proposal for your chosen project.
+This research proposal should be up to 1,000 words with the heading, 'Macqueen Scholarship Application' and must outline how you would pursue the chosen option as a doctoral student.
+You must note the project option and supervisor it relates to on your proposal to confirm your choice.

 Personal statement